 The court may award spousal support to either the husband or the wife in a North Carolina divorce.
-The person who pays spousal support is called the “supporting spouse,” and the person who receives support is called the “dependent spouse.”
+The person who pays spousal support is called the “supporting spouse.”
+The person who receives support is called the “dependent spouse.”
 The court may order periodic payments or a lump sum.

 A judge will award spousal support only when one spouse requests this form of support.
 If the other spouse opposes the request for spousal support, the judge must then decide which spouse has adequately proven the need or lack of need.

-There are a number of factors reviewed by the court when determining spousal support amounts and whether it should be awarded at all.
-There are a number of factors reviewed by the court when determining spousal support amounts and whether it should be awarded at all.
+There are a number of factors reviewed by the court when determining spousal support amounts and whether they should be awarded at all.
+There are a number of factors reviewed by the court when determining spousal support amounts and whether they should be awarded at all.
 Add – Alimony is discretionary in the amount paid and how long the alimony payments are made.
-Some of these include:

 - The length of the marriage.

 - Whether any marital misconduct was involved.

 - Age of both parties at the time of divorce.

 - The physical and mental condition of each spouse.